 Also, some probiotics don't work for some people but do work for others, it is an individual thing just like doses.
 You have to find what works the best for you.

 Sometimes probiotics also cause intestinal distress in people that are not used to taking them.
-This not an allergic reaction, which quite frankly is impossible, but a cleansing reaction that should subside in a week or so.
+This type of cleansing reaction usually subsides in a week or so.

 Below I have outlined what I believe to be some of the best probiotics on the market for treating yeast and supplementing good bacteria.